SolaceProducts/pubsubplus-kubernetes-quickstart/docs/EventBrokerOperatorUserGuide.md

 The PubSub+ Event Broker Operator supports:
 - Installation of a PubSub+ Software Event Broker in non-HA or HA mode
-- Adjusting the deployment to updated parameters
+- Adjusting the deployment to updated parameters (with limitations)
 - Upgrade to a new broker version
 - Repair the deployment
 - Enable Prometheus monitoring